 Three Arguments Against

-The artists often going out usually keep their basic art kit ready.
+Artists who go outdoors usually keep their basic art kit ready.

+Plein air painting isn’t dead at all.
 A human being needs to be in contact with real nature, especially if he or she is an artist.

 *If you buy something through the banner I will earn a commission, at no cost to you.
 More info